 GRADUATE ASSISTANT PROGRAM

-The UCC Training Clinic aims to offer a well-rounded experience, offering a wide range of developmental opportunities.
+The University Counseling Center aims to offer a well-rounded experience, offering a wide range of developmental opportunities.
 This includes but is not limited to clinical skills, outreach, supervision, education, research, and other areas beneficial to the development of a new counselor.
 Graduate assistants will engage in individual, group, couples, and/or family counseling as the opportunities arise.
 Interns will also participate in outreach projects under the direction of the Outreach Coordinator.
 Lastly, graduate assistants will complete an educational component, where they learn about different aspects of the counseling profession and research their own interests within the counseling profession.

-All graduate assistants will complete a 20 hour orientation to the University Counseling Center the week prior to classes starting.
+All graduate assistants will complete a two-day orientation to the University Counseling Center the week prior to classes starting.
 During the orientation process students will meet with professional staff, learn about the center policies, software, and expectations for the semester.

 - Individual Counseling